 When NerveCenter is integrated with a network management platform, you can configure NerveCenter's node list to be populated by that platform.
 In addition, NerveCenter can be configured to add unknown nodes that send it a trap.
 You can also populate the list manually or by using the Discovery behavior model.

-See also managed node.
+See also "managed node" on page 232.